Iran earthquake in Zarand situation report 2

 During his mission to Zarand WR and the WHO team attended meetings with local health authority - Chancellor, Vice Chancellor of University of Kerman, Task Force of Kerman Health Network and MSF (France).
 He also discussed key issues regarding health with the Governor of Kerman over phone directly from the field.
 Based on the decisions that have been taken in these meetings WHO has taken following actions:

-- WHO is supporting the recruitment of an epidemiologist at Kerman to train 300 health workers for establishing a comprehensive disease surveillance network in the health centers.
+- WHO is supporting the recruitment of an epidemiologist at Kerman to train 300 health workers for establishing a comprehensive disease surveillance network in the health centres.
 The training for these 300 health workers is underway.

 - WHO is in process of finalizing the list of necessary equipment